frontendpatterns/frontendpatterns.dev/src/content/patterns/semantic-html.md

 ---
 # Semantic HTML

-Use correct HTML elements to convey meaning and structure before reaching for ARIA attributes.

 ## Problem

 Without this pattern, the premise that using correct HTML elements to convey meaning and structure before reaching for ARIA attributes falls apart, and small changes trigger cascading regressions.